VictoriaBobrikova/python-guide/docs/scenarios/scientific.rst

 Context
 :::::::

-Python is frequently used for high-performance scientific applications.
+Python часто used for high-performance scientific applications.
 It is widely used in academia and scientific projects because it is easy to write and performs well.